SQL Server ORDER BY

 1,

-Using the ordinal positions of columns in the ORDER BY clause is considered a bad programming practice for a couple of reasons.
+Using the ordinal positions of columns in the ORDER BY clause is not recommended for several reasons:

-• First, the columns in a table don’t have ordinal positions and need to be referenced by name.
+• First, the columns in a table don’t have ordinal positions and should be referenced by names.

-• Second, when you modify the select list, you may forget to make the corresponding changes in the ORDER BY clause.
+• Second, if you modify the select list, you might forget to update the ORDER BY clause accordingly.

-Therefore, it is a good practice to always specify the column names explicitly in the ORDER BY clause.
+Therefore, it is best practice to always specify column names explicitly in the ORDER BY clause.

 Summary

-• Use the SQL Server ORDER BY clause to sort a result set by columns in ascending or descending order.
+• Use the ORDER BY clause to sort the result set by columns in ascending or descending order.

-• Use the ASC keyword to sort rows by a column in ascending order.
+• Use the ASC keyword to sort rows in ascending order.

-• Use the DESC keyword to sort rows by a column in descending order.
+• Use the DESC keyword to sort rows in descending order.

 Was this tutorial helpful?